Amazon Aquatic Biology (BIOL 596Z, 4 credits) Dr. Cristina Cox Fernandes

 In addition, in Manaus, we will visit Museum Amazonia/Botanic Garden situated at the Ducke Reserve, see the exhibits and walk on one of the rail forest trail to observe the vegetation.
 In Novo Airão, Negro river, (see map above), we will visit the National Park of Anavilhanas, the Fundação Almerinda Malaquias, a NGO training locals sustainable skills to live in harmony with the park, and look at the River Dolphin Floating House.
 Back to Manaus, on our last day we will get a tour to the Teatro Amazonas (Renaissance opera house) and the Mercado Municipal Adolpho Lisboa (local market), both founded during the rubber boom time (1879- 1912) with their parts and walls imported from England, France and Italy.

-All participants must apply for a visa to visit Brazil.
-A group visa application will be coordinated by IPO in April, so all participants must have a valid passport in hand by March 15, 2015.
+Passport and Visa All participants must apply for a visa to visit Brazil.
+A group visa application will be coordinated by IPO in April, so all participants must have a valid passport in hand by March 15, 2016.

 Dr. Fernandes has been teaching in the Department of Biology at UMass Amherst for more than 10 years.
 She is an expert in Amazonian fishes, and been affiliated with the National Institute of Research in the Amazonia (Instituto Nacional de Pesquisas da Amazônia - INPA) since 1984.